scottfr/SystemsBook/Understanding/understanding.md

 {"title": "Balancing Loop with Delay", "description": "Delay in a structure can make it almost impossible to intuit the implications of the interactions.", "load": "http://insightmaker.com/insight/133"}
 # End Model

-You might ask how could it be that it might take 3.5 days for someone to get a sense of what the results of the previous actions were, which would be a good question.
-It's probably difficult to find a situation where this is realistic in days though what's important to realize is this structure could operate in this manner if the time units were hours, minutes, seconds or microseconds.
+You might ask how could it be that it might take 4 days for someone to get a sense of what the results of the previous actions were, which would be a good question.
+It's probably difficult to find a situation where this is realistic in days though what's important to realize is this structure operates in this manner whether the time units are hours, minutes, seconds or microseconds.

-## The Rain Barrel ##
+~ Exercise

-A times even with some of the simplest models it's difficult to intuit what the behavior is likely to be.
-This should be rather evident from "The Rain Barrel"^[The Rain Barrel [http://insightmaker.com/insight/6770](http://insightmaker.com/insight/6770)] model developed by Richard Turnock.
+How should one deal with the delay in this structure so effort doesn't have to be expended to correct after the goal is exceeded?

-# Model
+~ Answer
-{"title": "The Rain Barrel", "description": "Even simplicity can be deceptive.", "load": "http://insightmaker.com/insight/6770"}
+There are actually two approaches, 1) Figure out how to shorten the delay; 2) Slow down the action and wait for the feedback before further action.
+There are times when these approaches may be applied and then there are times due to the nature of the situation when you simply need to act and then deal with the effects later.
-# End Model
+~ End Exercise

 ## Infinite Drinkers ##

-The "Infinite Drinkers"^[Infinite Drinkers [http://insightmaker.com/insight/850](http://insightmaker.com/insight/850)] is a modeling attempt at humor.
+The "Infinite Drinkers"^[Infinite Drinkers [http://insightmaker.com/insight/9776](http://insightmaker.com/insight/9776)] is a modeling attempt at modeling humor.
 Hope you enjoy it.

 # Model
-{"title": "Infinite Drinkers", "description": "How many beers does it take to serve an infinite number of drinkers?", "load": "http://insightmaker.com/insight/850"}
+{"title": "Infinite Drinkers", "description": "How many beers does it take to serve an infinite number of drinkers?", "load": "http://insightmaker.com/insight/9776"}
 # End Model

 You can build models to help understand almost any set of interactions and at times they can be really simple.
+Often the most amazing insights arise from what appears to be very simple models.
+The more complex the model the more likely insights are apt to get lost in the detail.

-## Systems Archetypes ##
+## Frequently Recurring Structures ##

 There are a set of frequently recurring structures that have a very distinct structure and characteristic pattern of behavior.
 Understanding the manner in which the relations within these structures unfold can be very helpful in determining how to deal with situation.
-The "Systems Archetypes"^[Systems Archetypes [http://insightmaker.com/insight/538](http://insightmaker.com/insight/538)] model provides an initial introduction to these structures.
+The "Frequently Recurring Structures"^[Frequently Recurring Structures [http://insightmaker.com/insight/538](http://insightmaker.com/insight/538)] model provides an initial introduction to these structures.

 # Model
-{"title": "Systems Archetypes", "description": "There is a typical unfolding relationship between the common recurring structures.", "load": "http://insightmaker.com/insight/538"}
+{"title": "Frequently Recurring Structures", "description": "There is a typical unfolding relationship between the common recurring structures.", "load": "http://insightmaker.com/insight/538"}
 # End Model

-Hopefully the relationships between the Systems Archetype has provided a lot of food for thought in terms of how connected things really are, and how there are very typical paths of evolution.
+Hopefully the relationships between these frequently recurring structures has provided a lot of food for thought in terms of how connected things really are, and how there are very typical paths of evolution.

 In the next chapter we'll delve a bit deeper into some more involved models in a number of different disciplines.

 ## Summary ##

 - **Intent**.
 Be sure you have a good idea of what you want the model to help you understand.
-This may evolve as you develop the model.
+This idea may evolve as you develop the model.
 - **Time Frame**.
-Ensure you have a sense of the time frame over which you intend to simulation the model.
+Ensure you have a sense of the time frame over which you intend to simulate the model.
 As you build the mode you may find you need to adjust your initial thought on this.
 - **Stocks & Flows**.
 Identify the Stocks & Flows first as they are key elements of the model.
 - **Use Units**.
 Units help to ensure your model is sound and Insight Maker will test for consistency of units.
 If the units are consistent it doesn't guarantee the model is sound though it does add a level of confidence.
 - **Variables & Links**.
 Add Variables & Links to influence the flows.